 (Source: Rapid survey on children 2013-14)

-To support states and districts that are lagging, UNICEF works in 16 states and 192 districts and supports government technically, assists alternative service delivery approaches, and mobilizes public institutions and partners, including the private sector around WASH services.
+To support lagging states and districts, UNICEF works in 16 states and 192 districts, technically supports the Government, assists in alternative service delivery approaches, and mobilizes public institutions and partners, including the private sector, around WASH services.

 UNICEF has expanded its programme from rural to urban areas, where the urban poor are often left out of the sanitation equation.